K1SysAdmin/CaeReflex/README.md

 ## The solution

-CaeReflex is a source-available Python package that turns Gmsh, OpenFOAM, and ParaView/VTK-compatible simulation artefacts into structured, agent-readable, provenance-aware, CrossRef-grounded engineering cases.
+CaeReflex is a source-available Python package that turns Gmsh, OpenFOAM, and ParaView/VTK-compatible simulations into structured, agent-readable, provenance-aware, CrossRef-grounded engineering cases.

 It can be used from the command line, as a local REST/OpenAPI service, or as a data-preparation layer for an LLM agent workflow.
-The package inspects CAE artefacts in read-only mode, creates a `ReflexCase` JSON record, exports agent context and reports, and can attach CrossRef literature metadata when explicitly requested.
+The package inspects CAE simulations in read-only mode, creates a `ReflexCase` JSON record, exports agent context and reports, and can attach CrossRef literature metadata when explicitly requested.

 > **Safety boundary:** CaeReflex is an inspection and documentation aid.
 It does **not** run solvers, validate simulations, certify engineering results, prove convergence, assess mesh adequacy, or replace qualified engineering judgement.